dermatologist/openmrs-module-fhirform/README.md

 openMRS is a highly customizable EMR platform that can be extended and customized by user-contributed modules.
 More details here: http://openmrs.org

 openmrs-module-fhirform is an OpenMRS module for rendering a FHIR questionnaire.
-The submission can be stored as a string locally and sent to a FHIR compliant server as a QuestionnaireResponse.
+The submission can be stored as JSON locally and sent to a FHIR compliant server as a QuestionnaireResponse.

 Approach:
 The transformation will be achieved using Rob Tweed's qewd-transform-JSON (https://github.com/robtweed/qewd-transform-json).
 Rendering will be achieved using jsonform (https://github.com/joshfire/jsonform)